Carlos Daniel Chavez-Taffur Schmidt

-Carlos Daniel Chavez-Taffur Schmidt born 1960 in Lima is a Peruvian diplomat, who is ambassador in Tel Aviv since 16 May 2019.
+Carlos Daniel Chavez-Taffur Schmidt born 1960 in Lima is a Peruvian diplomat.
 On January 1, 1983, he entered the Foreign Service.

-On January 1, 2016, he was appointed ambassador.
+On January 1, 2016, he was promoted as ambassador.

 Chávez-Taffur was employed in Caracas and Madrid.

 He was consul of Peru in Madrid, Spain; at the Consulate General of Peru in Boston, United States of America.

 He was employed in Ottawa, Brussels and Santiago de Chile.